andy-k/wolges/README.txt

 - klv deal with the Kurnia Leave Values file.
 - build implements building kwg.
 - movegen generates moves using the Kurnia generator.
+- bites is Kurnia Bites, a data structure used to store bytes.
 - most of the rest are just data structures.